edzop/bpyhullsim/README.md

 A basic simulation loop can be used to calculate waterline and other hydrostatic parameters for a defined hull.

 An sphere shaped empty object named ```CG``` is created and the selected object is parented to the ```CG``` empty so any transformations and keyframes do not affect the original object.
-To delete the simulation data, just delete the ```CG``` empty object.
+The simulation is non destructive - To delete the simulation data and reset objects to original position, just delete the ```CG``` empty object.
 By default the center of gravity is calculated according to the center of mass, but can be adjusted by moving the desired object in relation to the ```CG``` object before running the simulation - it will behave differently because the center of gravity is offset.

 A queue (history) of displacement differentials is stored internally to detect velocity.